csc-training/summerschool/mpi/docs/05-mpi-collectives-1.md

 </div>

-# Introduction
+# Collective communication restrictions

 - These routines **must be called by all the processes** in the communicator
+    - If not, the program deadlocks
 - Amount of sent and received data must match
 - No tag arguments
   - Order of execution must coincide across processes

-# Collective MPI operations {.section}
+# Examples of collective communication {.section}

 # Barrier

 MPI_Barrier(`comm`{.input})
-: Waits until all ranks within the communicator reaches the call
+: Waits until all ranks within the communicator reach the call

+- Use when you need to synchronization processes

 # Broadcasting